-College Prep English, Life Skills, and Education
+College Prep English - English, Humanities, Life Skills, and Education Department

-The College Prep English, Life Skills, and Education division offers courses designed to elevate students' skills according to their individual needs.
+The English, Humanities, Life Skills, and Education Department offers courses designed to elevate students' skills according to their individual needs.
 These courses are available to those students who need assistance in the academic areas of English and Reading.
-Students without an ACT score or students with an English ACT sub-score of 13 or below will enroll in ENG 0113 Beginning English and Reading.
-Students with an English ACT sub-score of 14-16 will enroll in ENG 0123 Intermediate English and Reading.
-Students must make a "C" or better in each College Prep English course in order to be eligible to advance to ENG 1113 Comp I. A student who fails to meet these standards must re-enroll in the program until the exit standards are met.
+Students without an ACT score or students with an English ACT sub-score of 13 or below will enroll in ENG 0113 Beginning English.
+Students with an English ACT sub-score of 14-16 will enroll in ENG 0123 Intermediate English.
+Students must make a "C" or better in each College Prep English course in order to be eligible to advance to ENG 1113 Comp I. A student who fails to meet these standards must re-enroll in the courses until the exit standards are met.
 ENG 0113 and ENG 0123 do not count toward graduation.

-The College Prep English, Life Skills, and Education division also offers several transfer courses designed to enhance study skills and employability skills including LLS 1413 Enhancement of Study and LLS 1723 Employment Readiness.
+The English, Humanities, Life Skills, and Education Department also offers several transfer courses designed to enhance study skills and employability skills including LLS 1413 Enhancement of Study and LLS 1723 Employment Readiness.
 LLS 1311 Orientation is offered to introduce students to college life as well as student policies and procedures.

-In addition, the College Prep English, Life Skills, and Education division offers several courses for students seeking teacher certification at a four-year university.
-These include EDU 1613, Foundations in Education, EDU 2513, Introduction to Elementary Education, and EDU 2613,

-Introduction to Secondary Education.
+In addition, The English, Humanities, Life Skills, and Education Department offers several courses for students seeking teacher certification at a four-year university.
+These include EDU 1613, Foundations in Education, EDU 2513, Introduction to Elementary Education, and EDU 2613, Introduction to Secondary Education.
 Each of these education courses also require a minimum of 30 hours of supervised field observation in local schools.
 Some school districts may require students to do a background check at the students' own expense.
+Students should check with the desired transfer university to ensure acceptance of education courses.

-College Prep Math
+College Prep Math - Math and Science Department

-The Math and Science division offers courses designed to elevate students' skills according to their individual needs.
+The Math and Science Department offers courses designed to elevate students' skills according to their individual needs.
 These courses are available to those students who need assistance in the academic area of Math.
 Students without an ACT score or students with a Math ACT sub-score of 15 or below will enroll in MAT 0123 Beginning Algebra.
 Students with a Math ACT sub-score of 16-18 will enroll in MAT 1233 Intermediate Algebra.
 Students must make a "C" or better in each College Prep Math course in order to be eligible to advance to MAT 1313 College Algebra.
-A student who fails to meet these standards must re-enroll in the program until the exit standards are met.
+A student who fails to meet these standards must re-enroll in the courses until the exit standards are met.
 MAT 0123 and MAT 1233 do not count toward graduation.